Skip to main content Skip to footer

 Perform a Halloween Waste Audit

-A fun science project for the kids: track your Halloween waste!
+A fun project for the kids: track your Halloween waste!

 Halloween FAQ

 On average, a single trick-or-treater produces one pound of trash.
-Individual candy wrappers are small, so they get easily swept up and litter our neighborhoods.
+Individual candy wrappers are small, so they can easily slip our grasp and end up as litter in our neighborhoods.
 Ensure that wrappers are secured in your waste bin and don’t accidentally fly away.
+If you're in the right location, you can participate in the Hefty ReNew Orange Bag Program, which accepts candy wrappers!

-If you’re throwing a Halloween Eve bash, there are plenty of ways to make it more eco-friendly:
+If you’re throwing a Halloween bash, there are plenty of ways to make it more sustainable.

-• Make recycling easy for your guests by placing collection bins in high-traffic areas of your party and be sure to clearly label them.
+• Place collection bins in high-traffic areas of your party and be sure to clearly label them.
+Make recycling easy for your guests!

 • Use biodegradable or reusable plates and cups.